JoeyEamigh/react-native-text-recognition/README.md

 const result = await TextRecognition.recognize('/var/mobile/...');
 ```

+### Android:

+If you are using [react-native-camera](https://github.com/react-native-camera/react-native-camera) and not getting good reads back, set `fixOrientation: true` in the settings for `takePictureAsync`.
+This will cause a noticable delay in processing but fix the issue.
+This is most common (for me) on OnePlus phones.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.